Gamera: Legacy

 Todd McCarthy, in his review of Gamera: Guardian of the Universe for Variety, wrote that "Despite its horrific countenance and plated shell, Gamera remains one of the most likable of all movie monsters".
 Brian Solomon of the website Bloody Disgusting ranked Gamera eighth on his list of "Most Kick-Ass Giant Monsters in Movie History".
 Gamera was also ranked eighth on Rick Mele of Sharps list of "Greatest Giant Monsters in Movie History".
 Chris Coffel of Film School Rejects wrote that "I would argue that the Gamera franchise is better than the Godzilla franchise", complimenting Gamera's turtle-like design and his affinity for children.
 Ken Watanabe, who played a major role in the aforementioned MonsterVerse series, noted that he preferred Gamera to Godzilla during his youth.
-Guillermo del Toro noted that Gamera, the Giant Monster is one of favorite kaiju films, and he as a child often created his own kaiju and robots based on classic characters including Gamera and Barugon.
+Guillermo del Toro has noted that both Gamera and Gamera, the Giant Monster are one of favorite kaiju characters and kaiju films, and he as a child often created his own kaiju and robots based on classic characters including Gamera and Barugon.

-Several authors such as Hiro Arikawa and Jeremy Robinson and Kōhei Horikoshi noted that Gamera is one of their favorite kaiju and had influences on their works such as Nemesis Saga and My Hero Academia.
-Atsuji Yamamoto noted that Gamera was one of inspiration sources for his images of protagonists of his works.
-Hideaki Anno and Hajime Isayama also drew inspirations from Gyaos for their images of angels and titans in Neon Genesis Evangelion and Attack on Titan respectively where Anno directed the 1999 documentary GAMERA 1999, and Shinji Higuchi directed the live-action film adaptation of Attack on Titan.
-Several authors such as Kō Machida and Yoshiki Shibata (jp) have also published original stories of Gyaos.
+Various authors and producers, such as Shotaro Ishinomori, Shinya Tsukamoto, Risaku Kiridoshi, Takeshi Nakazawa, Hiro Arikawa Jeremy Robinson, Sophie Campbell, Hideaki Anno who directed GAMERA 1999, Hajime Isayama, Atsuji Yamamoto, Kōhei Horikoshi, Shunji Iwai, and Tadahisa Fujimura have acknowledged influences from the franchise on their productions, such as Nemesis Saga, Teenage Mutant Ninja Turtles, My Hero Academia, Neon Genesis Evangelion, Attack on Titan where its live-action film adaptation was directed by Shinji Higuchi, and How Do You Like Wednesday?, and so on.

+Several authors such as Kō Machida and Yoshiki Shibata have also published original stories of Gyaos.
 Shinichiro Inoue and Toshio Miike participated in the 2020 disaster film Fukushima 50, and Inoue clarified its style to insert a number of telops is an homage to the Heisei Gamera trilogy.
 Higuchi used expertise from the Gamera trilogy for his later works such as Lorelei: The Witch of the Pacific Ocean, Sinking of Japan, Shin Godzilla, and so on.

 Participants and resources from Showa Gamera films contributed in productions of kaiju productions by other film stuidios and companies, such as the 1967 South Korean-Japanese film Yongary, Monster from the Deep, and the aforementioned Daigoro vs. Goliath (1972) and Fireman (1973) by Tsuburaya Productions.